whosonfirst/go-whosonfirst-spelunker/cmd/wof-spelunker-index/README.md

     	...
 ```

-New OpenSearch-backed Spelunker instances are created by passing a URI to the `NewSpelunker` method in the form of:
+The `-database-uri` flag is expected to take the form of:

 ```
 opensearch://?client_uri={GO_WHOSONFIRST_DATABASE_OPENSEARCH_CLIENT_URI}